 For certain purchases to qualify for a bonus rewards rate, the merchant category code (MCC) must match the bonus rewards category.
 Therefore, rewards credit cards will issue bonus rewards based on where you make purchases, not on what you buy.

-The good news?
 You can buy anything at a qualifying merchant and still earn the bonus rewards rate.
 So, if you’re earning a high bonus rewards rate at grocery stores, all purchases at the local supermarket will earn bonus rewards.
-They don't even have to be groceries, technically speaking.

 Each merchant has its own MCC, which can vary based on the card network.
 (Card networks include American Express, Discover, MasterCard, or Visa).
 Furthermore, each location of the same merchant company could have a different MCC.